Getting Started with HTL getting-started-with-htl

 2. Sling HTL Scripting Engine - The Sling project has created the reference implementation of HTL, which is used by AEM.

-3. AEM Extensions - AEM builds on top of the Sling HTL Scripting Engine in order to offer developers convenient features specific to AEM.
+3. AEM Extensions - AEM builds on top of the Sling HTL Scripting Engine to offer developers convenient features specific to AEM.

 This HTL documentation focuses on using HTL to develop AEM solutions.
 As such, it touches all three layers, linking external resources as necessary.